 I think there are a few traps in this sort of situation.
 One is staying in a relationship you are not happy in and haven’t been happy in for a while, but you’re staying in it because of the “potential of what it could be.”

 Frankly, if you don’t like it the way it is, it probably will not change unless he is motivated to change it.
 If it has not been working for you for a while, then your best bet is probably to lay your cards out on the table: “This is the change I need or I need to leave.”
-You will either get it or your relationship will end – either way, you’re off the fence instead of settling for an unhappy situation.
+You will either get it or your relationship will end – either way, you’re off the fence instead of

 Another trap is being in a relationship that you ARE totally happy in, then letting your friend’s “advice” get into your head.

 I’ve seen it before.
-One girl who is pretty much happy in her relationship goes out with her girlfriends.
+One woman who is pretty much happy in her relationship goes out with her girlfriends.
 Her relationship isn’t a picture-perfect, fairytale relationship, but there’s no such thing as perfect and overall it is a very good, fulfilling relationship for her.

 So this girl’s out with her friends, brings up her relationship and then all of a sudden it’s like a Jerry Springer audience teamed up with the cast of the View to give their advice.
-Moreover, usually the girls giving “advice” are single and haven’t had a successful relationship to date.
-As a result, their “advice” is more about the girls projecting their own frustrations outward onto that girl’s relationship.
+Moreover, usually the women giving “advice” are single and haven’t had a successful relationship to date.
+As a result, their “advice” is more about the women projecting their own frustrations outward onto that girl’s relationship.
 Still they are her friends and she trusts their opinion.

 And hey, it’s not just women who do this!
 I’ve seen guys in a relationship go out with their single guy friends – after a beer or two, his buddies are ragging on him for being in a relationship and venting their frustrations.
 Same thing.